ytiurin/html5tooltipsjs/README.md

 });
 ```

-You can add explanation text to a tooltip, which shows up when a user focuses on a target element.
+Add explanation text to a tooltip, which shows up when a user focuses on a target element.
 This feature is designed to explain text input fields and editable elements.
 You can use HTML formatting.

 ```javascript
 html5tooltips({